awsdocs/amazon-athena-user-guide/doc_source/views.md

 # Working with Views<a name="views"></a>

-A view in Amazon Athena is a logical, not a physical table\.
+A view in Amazon Athena is a logical table, not a physical table\.
 The query that defines a view runs each time the view is referenced in a query\.

 You can create a view from a `SELECT` query and then reference this view in future queries\.
 For more information, see [CREATE VIEW](create-view.md)\.